rsln-s/web/content/about.md

 +++

 ### Who am I?

-I'm a PhD candidate in Computer Science at Clemson University.
-I work under the supervision of [Ilya Safro](https://people.cs.clemson.edu/~isafro/) in the [Algorithms and Computational Science Lab](https://people.cs.clemson.edu/~isafro/group.html).
+I'm a quantum algorithms researcher.
+I have received my PhD in Computer Science from Clemson University in the group of [Ilya Safro](https://people.cs.clemson.edu/~isafro/) ([Algorithms and Computational Science Lab](https://people.cs.clemson.edu/~isafro/group.html)).

 Before that, I've received a Bachelors degree in Applied Mathematics and Physics from [Moscow Institute of Physics and Technology](https://mipt.ru/english/), with a minor in Computer Science and Data Analysis.